hack-r/autoLinkedIn/README.md

   - Doesn't work on many jobs, so check the log and finish applying to ones it missed.
   - If you have any trouble with the end-to-end script, try running steps 1 and 2 separately.
 Step 3 is only really useful when combined with the first 2 steps.
   - This can be easily improved by handling more cases like drop-downs and radio buttons.
+  - If you get a job this way, you'll probably want to give me a % of the pay.
+I take cryptocurrency. :)

 ## Risks